annamakarew/Portfolio/README.md

 ### What You'll Find Here

 🚀 In this repository, you'll find a collection of my projects and contributions, which showcase my skills, creativity, and dedication to the craft of coding.
 I invite you to explore my work, from small code snippets to full-fledged applications.
-Each project has its own README, providing detailed information on its purpose.
+Each folder has its own README, providing detailed information on its purpose.

 ### 🔧 My Technical Toolbox